doomlab/MeMoBootR/README.md

 More tutorials, details, and other information added as I go.

 Many thanks to KD Valentine for the fantastic name suggestion.

+# Examples

+Head over to the [OSF Page](https://osf.io/ns6jz/) to view examples of the function in action.
+Included on the OSF page are youtube videos that explain the different functions and examples.
+Additionally, you can find information about the translation of the model numbers from PROCESSv3 to MeMoBootR.

+# Version Information

+Version: 0.0.0.2000
+  - Added diagram ability with `diagram` library (wouldn't mind help here, the diagrams for mediation are only ok)
+  - Added ability for categorical X variables in simple mediation

+Version: 0.0.0.1000:
+  - Initial build
+  - Simple mediation with categorical variables added